jcostello93/node-red-contrib-nba/README.md

 ## Valid Parameters

 The nodes dynamically load dropdown options from the [nba.json](https://github.com/bttmly/nba-client-template/blob/master/nba.json) file in the [nba-client-template npm module](https://www.npmjs.com/package/nba-client-template).
+If you load inputs dynamically, please refer either to this file or the dropdown options.
+If you send an invalid parameter value, then you should receive an error from the NBA API explicitly saying what it accepts for the particular endpoint.

 ## Dynamically loading inputs